-Baseline PM{10} has been defined as PM{10} levels from any source (natural or anthropogenic) that 'pre-exist the source, activity or receptor that we are interested in' (NIWA, 2008).
-Since we are most interested in winter air quality due to increased emissions and winter-weather conditions leading to degraded ambient air quality, baseline PM{10} can be estimated by averaging monthly PM{10} for the months that are not influenced by these two events.
+Baseline PM{10} has been defined by NIWA (2008) as PM{10} levels from any source (natural or anthropogenic) that "pre-exist the source, activity or receptor that we are interested in".
+Since we are most interested in winter air quality due to increased emissions and winter weather conditions leading to degraded ambient air quality, baseline PM{10} can be estimated by averaging monthly PM{10} for the months that are not influenced by these two events.

-Baseline values were calculated for the three indicator sites, using monthly averages from January, February, March, October, November and December over the three-year SoE

-Regional Council reporting period.
-Table 10 lists the baseline values and, as a comparison, the winter (May through August) values.4
+Baseline values were calculated for the three indicator sites using monthly averages from January, February, March, October, November, and December over the three year SoE reporting period.
+Table 10 lists the baseline values and, as a comparison, the winter (May through August) values.6